LI7XI/AudioAnalyzerDocs/docs/plugin-structure/parent.md

 Specify one or a list of processes separated by pipe symbol.

-!>Names in this list must be unique.
+!>Names in this list must be unique, and **Should only** contain Characters, Numbers and/or Underscores.

 _Examples:_